javaee/jms-spec/pages/JMSListener.md

 ### Message headers

-The <tt>@MessageHeader</tt> annotation may be used to specify that a parameter should be set to the specified message header.
+The `@MessageHeader` annotation may be used to specify that a parameter should be set to the specified message header.
 <br/>
  void processTrade(TextMessage messageText, @MessageHeader(Header.JMSCorrelationID) String correlationId,){
    ...
  }
 <br/>
-The message header is specified using an enumerated type <tt>MessageHeader.Header</tt>, which is a nested type of the <tt>MessageHeader</tt> annotation.
+The message header is specified using an enumerated type `MessageHeader.Header`, which is a nested type of the `MessageHeader` annotation.

 ### Message properties

-The <tt>@MessageProperty</tt> annotation may be used to specify that a parameter should be set to the specified message property.
+The `@MessageProperty` annotation may be used to specify that a parameter should be set to the specified message property.
 <br/>
  void processTrade(TextMessage messageText, @MessageProperty("price") long price,){
    ...